-There’s barely a week goes by without somebody asking me in the Facebook Group for advice on what the best self development books for life coaches are.
+There’s barely a week goes by without somebody asking me in the Facebook Group for advice on what the best life coaching books for coaches,

-Rather than keep telling people I thought it would be easier if I put all the books I consider have been the most important to me in my journey from wannabe Life Coach back in 2004 to now.
+Rather than keep telling people, I thought it would be easier if I put all the books I consider have been the most important to me in my journey from wannabe coach back in 2004 to now.

-That way, you can decide which are suitable for you.
+That way, you can decide the most suitable life coaching books for you.

-You will notice that not many are on coaching per se and that’s for two reasons.
+You will notice that not many are on coaching per see.
+That’s for two reasons.

-Firstly, I really haven’t read that many great books on coaching.
+Firstly, I haven’t read that many excellent books on coaching.

-More importantly, I believe as coaches that we need a broad base of knowledge to succeed and help us become as adaptable as possible.
+More importantly, as coaches, we need a broad base of coaching knowledge to succeed and help us become as adaptable as possible.

-Too many coaches gain coaching knowledge but ignore the field of psychology and human behavior because they think they are overstepping the mark.
+Too many coaches gain coaching knowledge but ignore the field of psychology and human behaviour because they think they are overstepping the mark.

-The only difference with the first three is that I think every new coach should read all of them.
+The only difference with the first three is that every new coach should read all of them.